midcumberland-ombudsman-header

 Conflict resolution services available at no cost.

-Since 1976, the Long-Term Care Ombudsman service has assisted residents in homes for the aged and prospective residents of nursing homes, assisted living facilities, and residential homes for the aged*.
+Since 1972, the Long-Term Care Ombudsman service has assisted residents in homes for the aged and prospective residents of nursing homes, assisted living facilities, and residential homes for the aged*.
 We provide an impartial third party—not an employee of the nursing home or the state agency responsible for inspecting the facility—whose primary purpose is the resolution of problems.
 Click here to learn more about residents’ rights.

 Pursuant to the Mid-Cumberland Human Resource Agency’s policy of non-discrimination, the Ombudsman service does not discriminate on the basis of race, age, sex, religion, color, disability, or national origin.
-The Long-Term Care Ombudsman service is authorized by the Federal Older Americans Act and administered at the state level by the Tennessee Commission on Aging through the State Long-Term Care Ombudsman.
+The Long-Term Care Ombudsman service is authorized by the Federal Older Americans Act and administered at the state level by the Tennessee Commission on Disability and Aging through the State Long-Term Care Ombudsman.
 All matters are kept confidential.

 Why We Do It